Funk Wav Bounces Vol. 1

 Funk Wav Bounces Vol. 1 is the fifth studio album by Scottish DJ and record producer Calvin Harris.
 It was released on 30 June 2017 by Columbia Records.
-The album features guest vocals by Frank Ocean, Migos, Schoolboy Q, PartyNextDoor, DRAM, Young Thug, Pharrell Williams, Ariana Grande, Future, Khalid, Travis Scott, Snoop Dogg, John Legend, Nicki Minaj, Katy Perry, Big Sean, Kehlani, Lil Yachty, and Jessie Reyez, as well as prominent writing contributions from Starrah.
+The album features guest appearances by Frank Ocean, Migos, Schoolboy Q, PartyNextDoor, DRAM, Young Thug, Pharrell Williams, Ariana Grande, Future, Khalid, Travis Scott, Snoop Dogg, John Legend, Nicki Minaj, Katy Perry, Big Sean, Kehlani, Lil Yachty, and Jessie Reyez, as well as prominent writing contributions from Starrah.
 It is also Harris' first album not to feature his vocals.

 Funk Wav Bounces Vol. 1 was supported by five singles: "Slide", "Heatstroke", "Rollin", "Feels", and "Faking It".
 The album received generally positive reviews from critics, and debuted at number two on both the UK Albums Chart and the US Billboard 200.